huangzhecheng1996/Deep_BSDE_for_4-ETFs/README.md

 ## 🤝 Acknowledgments

-The authors would like to thank Weiran Xiong for helpful discussions on the use of deep learning methods forsolving backward stochastic differential equations (BSDEs).
+The authors would like to thank Weiran Xiong for helpful discussions on the use of deep learning methods for solving backward stochastic differential equations (BSDEs).